Deaf School: History

 The informal early line-up was gradually whittled down, though live shows were still chaotic and colourful, marked by their diversity of costumes and instrumentation, with strong elements of performance art.
+Deaf School's debut album, 2nd Honeymoon, was released in the UK in August 1976, and the band was officially a nonet: vocalists Bette Bright, Enrico Cadillac Jnr and Eric Shark; guitarists Clive Langer and Paul Pilnick; keyboardist Rev. Max Ripple; sax player Ian Richie; bassist Steve "Mr. Average" Lindsey; and drummer Tim Whittaker.

-Deaf School's debut album, 2nd Honeymoon, was released in the UK in August 1976.
-Its reception at the time was muted by the sudden popularity of punk rock, a style whose anger and urgency seemed at odds with Deaf School's more whimsical and eclectic approach.
-The band itself appeared to address this problem on subsequent albums Don’t Stop The World (1977) and English Boys/Working Girls (1978), which were more aggressive and focused.
+Pilnick dropped out of the band as the album was being completed, but is still pictured with the group on the debut album and listed as a band member.
+The album's reception at the time was muted by the sudden popularity of punk rock, a style whose anger and urgency seemed at odds with Deaf School's more whimsical and eclectic approach.
+The band itself -- now an octet -- appeared to address this problem on subsequent albums Don’t Stop The World (1977) and English Boys/Working Girls (1978), which were more aggressive and focused.
 Despite some lavish promotion by Warner Brothers and their continued popularity as a live act, Deaf School did not achieve significant chart success.
 In 1977, their first two albums were re-packaged together for the US market, and several American dates were played in support, but no commercial breakthrough was made.
-By mutual consent the band left Warner Brothers in 1978 and pursued separate careers.
+By mutual consent Deaf School left Warner Brothers in 1978 and pursued separate careers.

 On disbanding, several members continued working in the music industry.
 Singer Bette Bright led her own band The Illuminations (and married the lead singer of Madness, Suggs).
 Clive Langer became one of the foremost record producers of the 1980s and 1990s, working with Madness, Morrissey, David Bowie, Dexys Midnight Runners and Bush amongst others.
 Bassist Steve Lindsey formed The Planets, scoring a Top of the Pops appearance with his song "Lines".
 Enrico Cadillac Jnr (real name Steve Allen) joined Ian Broudie (former member of Big in Japan) to form the Original Mirrors who released two albums.
 Allen later formed The Perils of Plastic with former Attractions keyboard player Steve Nieve, before going onto a successful pan-European solo career, later taking on the management of Espiritu as well as an A&R post with Warner Bros.
 Records from 1993 to 2004.
 Ian Ritchie became a prolific composer, producer and session player.
 Eric Shark went on to work with Geoff Davies and set up Probe Plus, responsible for Half Man Half Biscuit amongst others.